mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2022-08-06-spring-boot-how-to-paginate-and-sort-for-join-queries.md

 Let's assume that we want to get all school entries with total number of student and also we want to use paginate function within Spring framework.

-Because we want to the total number of student which is extra column, we can't do that in the School entity.
+Because we want to get the total number of student which is extra column, we can't do that in the School entity.
 Fortunately JPA provides nice feature:

 In the query, we can return new object and this object doesn't need to be entity.
 Let's create class for the object: